neriatias/FlightBookingProject/README.md

 # Flight Booking System

-This project is a **Flight Booking System** that allows users to search for flights, view available options, and make bookings.
-It includes a **frontend** built with React, a **backend** built with Node.js and Express, and a **PostgreSQL database** managed with Sequelize.
+This project is a **Flight Booking System** that allows users to search for flights, view available options, and make bookings.addaIt includes a **frontend** built with React, a **backend** built with Node.js and Express, and a **PostgreSQL database** managed with Sequelize.
 The project is fully containerized using **Docker** and includes a CI/CD pipeline for testing and deployment.

 ---